-Focusing on you and your family's future needs
+Our mediation service focuses on you and your family's future needs when separating

 Initially, you must attend a Mediation Information and Assessment Meeting (MIAM), usually on your own for 45 minutes, to learn about the mediation process and to assess the suitability of your case for mediation.
 The meeting is confidential and gives the mediator a chance to understand your reasons for attending, and also to assess your suitability for this process.